ContentMine/nhtml/README.md

 consume for repurposing or mining.
 HTML was developed as a simple but universal approach to managing document structure and semantics and, when used with community agreement, is adequate for almost all purposes.

-NHTML is a subset of standard HTML confined to static tags (i.e. document structure rather than interactive behaviour).
+NHTML is a subset of standard XHTML5 confined to static tags (i.e. document structure rather than interactive behaviour).
 Most of these are structural with a few such as ```title``` being semantic.
 Semantics can be added through attributes (e.g. ```@class```) or RDFa.
 Where possible we shall use community approaches, such as the sub-headings developed by Senay Kafkas at EBI.

+The normalization includes both flattening existing HTML into XHTML5 and also adding community-agreed tags for sections.

-This project defines an emerging de facto approach, combined with (initially) Java code to convert raw documents into normalized HTML.
+This project defines an emerging de facto approach, combined with (initially) Java code to convert raw documents into normalized XHTML5.
 This conversion may be inevitably lossy where the input is designed only for human eyes (especially PDF and Images).
 It is likely to be one-way - i.e. downstream enrichment may not be layerable on the initial (PDF) document; we shall keep all backwards mappings open as far as possible.